claudiamameli/recipes/hummus.md

 # Instructions
 Soak the chickpeas in water for a day.
 Cook the chickpeas until soft.
 Bleand the chickpeas and season to taste.

-* I think we need to add a section with styling hummus on the plate.